 Although he worked out on his own, there is no substitute for proper instruction, and it is apparent that Tebow didn't get any.
 Why else would NFL quarterback coaches have to work so hard with him on his mechanics?
 What were his high school and college coaches doing when he was in their practices?
 Was no one working with him on his footwork, stance, throwing motion, delivery, and following through then?

 It is a shame what his former coaches did to him and what they did not do for him.
 They simply passed him along to the next group of coaches who totally ignored his deficiencies and profited from his natural abilities.

-If there is a category of lawsuit that could be brought against his coaches prior to his time in the NFL, I would advise him to pursue it.
+If there is a category of a lawsuit that could be brought against his coaches before his time in the NFL, I would advise him to pursue it.
 Because what they did to him and not for him was a crime.